 You can edit the default names of the quadrants.

 The Prioritization matrix has two views that you can use to visualize your prioritization results.
 There is:

 The List View

 With this view, you can see the issues falling into each quadrant in the form of a list.
 The Issues in the list are arranged in order of priority, with the top priority issue at the top.

 A quadrant can be expanded for a more detailed view of the issues under it.

-Depending on your goal for a particular sprint, you have the ability to choose which criteria from your prioritization framework you want to be considered in the calculation of the Value and Effort scores.
+Depending on your goal for a particular sprint, you have the ability to choose which criteria from your prioritization framework you want considered in the calculation of the Value and Effort scores.

-But your prioritization framework should have at least one value criterion and one effort criterion for a fair distribution of your issues across the matrix grid and accurate prioritization results.
+But your prioritization framework should have at least one Value criterion and one Effort criterion for a fair distribution of your issues across the matrix grid and accurate prioritization results.